microsoft/vscode-docs/docs/python/testing.md

 You can use the following commands from the Command Palette to debug tests:

-- **Test: Debug All Tests** - launches the debugger for all tests in your workspace.
+- **Test: Debug All Tests** - Launches the debugger for all tests in your workspace.
-- **Test: Debug Tests in Current File** - launches the debugger for the tests you have defined in the file you have open in the editor.
+- **Test: Debug Tests in Current File** - Launches the debugger for the tests you have defined in the file you have open in the editor.
-- **Test: Debug Test at Cursor** - launches the debugger only for the method where you have your cursor focused on the editor.
+- **Test: Debug Test at Cursor** - Launches the debugger only for the method where you have your cursor focused on the editor.
 You can also use the **Debug Test** icons in Test Explorer to launch the debugger for all tests in a selected scope and all discovered tests.

 You can also change the default behavior of clicking on the gutter decoration to debug tests instead of run, by changing the `testing.defaultGutterClickAction` setting value to `debug` in your `settings.json` file.